ComputerGameDev/StrikeBowling/README.md

 # Bowling Game with Unity

-This project is a bowling game built in Unity, featuring gameplay mechanics for single-player bowling.
+This project is a bowling game built-in Unity, featuring gameplay mechanics for single-player bowling.
 The game transitions to the next level when the player knocks down all pins, with proper turn management and logic handling for both first and second turns.

 - **Itch.io Page**: [Strike Bowling on Itch.io](https://tomgoz.itch.io/strikebowling)